Roamin' Wild

 Roamin' Wild is a 1936 American Western film directed by Bernard B. Ray and starring Tom Tyler and Max Davidson.
 It was produced and released by the independent Reliable Pictures.

-Synopsis
+Plot

-Traveling peddler Abe Wineman (Max Davidson) is robbed by outlaws.
-Roaming cowboy Tom Barton (Tom Tyler) intercedes by routing the gang and rescuing Abe.
+Traveling peddler Abe Wineman is robbed by outlaws.
+Roaming cowboy Tom Barton intercedes by routing the gang and rescuing Abe.
 The grateful Abe becomes Tom's sidekick.
 They arrive in Placerville, where Tom's brother is the marshal.
 Tom finds a phony lawman in his brother's place.
-Local badman Clark (Al Ferguson) is behind all the trouble, and his next target is the Madison stage line.
-Tom joins Mary Madison (Carol Wyndham) to battle Clark while looking for his missing brother.
+Local badman Clark is behind all the trouble, and his next target is the Madison stage line.
+Tom joins Mary Madison to battle Clark while looking for his missing brother.